 File formats we accept: PDF, AI, EPS, PSD, JPG, JPEG, TIF, TIFF, and PNG file formats.
 As a general rule, we require a minimum of 300 dpi for foil stamping.
 See our artwork guidelines ➜

 If you are unable to provide us with factory-ready art, our art department is here to help.
 Our experienced graphic designers can transform your art so that it comes out exactly how you envision it.
 Art that requires extensive cleanup may require an additional art charge.

 Please call for availability if you require a color not listed.

-Once your art and layout have been approved, the image is etched onto a magnesium foil stamping plate (also known as a metal die).
+Once your art and layout have been approved, the image is etched onto a metal foil stamping plate (also known as a metal die).
 The stamping process can now start on a specialized foil stamping press.

-The foil film is unrolled and sandwiched between the magnesium plate (which has been heated to an appropriate temperature) and the blank photo folder, frame, or card.
+The foil film is unrolled and sandwiched between the plate (which has been heated to an appropriate temperature) and the blank photo folder, frame, or card.
 The plate and product are then pressed together.
 Through heat and pressure (hence the term "Hot Stamping") the thin layer of foil is transferred off the roll and onto the product.

 New imprinting orders are charged a new plate and machine set-up fee.
 Foil stamping plates are kept on file for 12 months.
 If your order is repeated within that time frame, the order will only be charged the machine set-up fee.